PhD, SOAS (University of London), History

 BA, Grinnell College, Sociology and Biology

 In the course of following the footsteps of my mother, I enrolled at a medical school in Rangoon in 1996.
 But soon after we were formally welcomed to the school, the college was shut down after a series of student demonstrations.
 Fate took me to the cornfields of Iowa, and I ended up studying at a small liberal arts college called Grinnell for four years.
 Then I went to London to do an MA and then a PhD.
 My research interests include women of Burma and Southeast Asia, print media and migration.
 I am also working on producing intermediate Burmese language materials in both book form and digital formats.
 For non-academic work, I volunteer at a small charity based in Burma (Myanmar), Link Emergency Aid & Development (LEAD).

-Review of Local Traditions, Global Modernities: Dress, Identity and the Creation of Public Self-Images in Contemporary Urban Myanmar in ASÉANIE, forthcoming.
+Review of Local Traditions, Global Modernities: Dress, Identity and the Creation of Public Self-Images in Contemporary Urban Myanmar by Georg Noack in Aséanie 29 (2012).

 Cultural Sociology of the Middle East, Asia, and Africa: An Encyclopaedia in Volume 3: Cultural Sociology of East Asia; Part 3, 1900 to Present: "Burma (Myanmar)," 2012.